 Obviously, a lender letter isn’t applicable if the buyer will be making a purchase all in cash.
 But, if that’s the case, you’ll want to see copies of most recent financial statements plainly indicating the prospective buyer has more than enough cash on hand for the purchase.

-From a seller’s standpoint, the “strong” letter is much preferred.
+From a seller’s standpoint, the “strong” letter is obviously much preferred.
 However, you’ll often find lenders that will only provide a “weak” one – as a cost-saving measure, they want to keep costs down by putting off any underwriting effort until after there’s a ratified contract.